NicoVogel/jakb/Gitlab/README.md

 # Gitlab CI/CD with docker

-This is a simple setup guide to get Gitlab-CE, Gitlab-Runner, Apache Achiva and Maven up and running for java.
+This is a simple setup guide to get Gitlab-CE, Gitlab-Runner, Apache Archiva and Maven up and running for java.

-It is also the first time, that I did someting with CI and therefore this is probably not the best solution, but it works.
+It is also the first time, that I did something with CI and therefore this is probably not the best solution, but it works.

 ## Requirements

-- docker
+- Docker

 ## Setup Gitlab container

-The following command will create a gitlab container and runs it. **Replace the placeholder for hostname and port before running the command.**
+The following command will create and run a gitlab container. **Replace the placeholder for hostname and port before running the command.**

 > further information: [gitlab docker wiki](https://docs.gitlab.com/omnibus/docker/#run-the-image)